 No. The sponsor must own the project site.

-The 2014 LWCF grant cycle will focus on awarding funds to projects that qualify for one of more of the following: 1) ready to be submitted to the National Park Service (NPS) for approval, 2) acquisition for new park development, 3) represent the next logical development phase of an open LWCF grant 4) enhance existing LWCF protected parks, 5) provide access to state waters for recreational purposes, and/or construct recreational trails.
+The 2015 LWCF grant cycle will focus on awarding funds to projects that qualify for one of more of the following: “shovel ready” projects, projects ready to be submitted to the National Park Service (NPS) for approval, or are both; that involve acquisition for new park development; that enhance existing LWCF protected parks; that provide access to state waters for recreational purposes, construct recreational trails, or do both.

 I am developing a park facility that may only be used during certain seasons and/or months of the year for organized activity.
 If funded through L&WCF, is it permissible to close and lock the facility during the non-use days or months and/or lock it up after the activity is over?